SYMPTOMS OF COVID-19

 What is the Town doing about the J1 Exchange Visitor Program?

-The J1 Exchange Visitor Program is overseen by the Department of State and will be held to the same national/international travel regulation as all other travelers.
+The J1 Exchange Visitor Program is overseen by the Department of State and will be held to the same national/international travel regulations as all other travelers.
 Although these are uncertain times, the Town is working closely with the Seasonal Workforce Committee to protect the health and safety of participants, host companies and residents and visitors of Ocean City.

 What number can I call for more information?